 What is the impact vision statement of the documentary?

 Not only do we want to show separating couples why they should avoid the adversarial system, but as part of the making of the film, our expert design team will create a solution designed to help people navigate the human side of separation.
 The larger outreach campaign will see the film used to lobby lawmakers and government by offering a roadmap for change, as well as compelling reasons for existing practitioners to engage in change.

 What outcomes does the project hope to achieve from making this documentary?

 The short-term outcomes we hope to see is a shift for audiences in terms of what they would do or advise their friends and families to do, if they are separating or considering separating.
 For those who have experienced separation, we would like to see them give voice to why our solution is important.

 The medium-term outcomes we hope to see are ongoing views and engagement with our series and community after the initial release, as well as widespread adoption of our solution by separating families and those embroiled in conflict.
 In simple terms, this solution will be for all separating couples - no matter their background - to navigate and resolve their conflict as peacefully as humanly possible.

 The long-term outcomes we hope to see would be legislative.
-We would like to see either our solution, or something comparable, be mandated as the first step for separating couples before they can engage a lawyer.
+For example, we would like to see either our solution, or something comparable, be mandated as the first step for separating couples before they can engage a lawyer.